Batnaya: History

 Batnaya is first attested with the name Beṯ Maḏāye in the History of Beṯ Qōqā in the seventh century AD, at which time the village is believed to have been converted to Christianity by Mar Oraha (Saint Abraham the Mede).
 Jean Maurice Fiey argues that the name Beṯ Maḏāye suggests that the village was inhabited by Yazidis prior to their conversion.
 Batnaya is also identified as the Beṯ Maḏāye mentioned in a letter of Catholicos Ishoyahb II (r.
 628–645).
 The church of Mar Quriaqos, which is believed to have originally been a monastery, is mentioned in 1474, in which year a manuscript was copied there by the priest Īshō, son of Isaac, of Hakkari.

-The village was populated by Assyrians, all of whom were adherents of the Church of the East until a number of people adopted Chaldean Catholicism at some point in the early 18th century before 1729.
+The village was populated by adherents of the Church of the East until a number of people adopted Chaldean Catholicism at some point in the early 18th century before 1729.
 The village and its church was plundered by the forces of Shahanshah Nader Shah in 1743 amidst the Ottoman–Persian War of 1743–1746 and the church was restored in the following year.
 By 1767, the village's entire population of 200 families had joined the Chaldean Catholic Church.
 When visited by the English missionary George Percy Badger in 1852, 60 families resided at Batnaya and William Francis Ainsworth counted 50 houses in the village in 1857.
 The church of Mart Maryam (al-Tahira, "all pure") was constructed in 1866.
 The population grew to 900 people by 1867 and then to 1000 people in 1891.